Frequently Asked Questions (FAQs)

 Q: What other federal activities and efforts inform the measuring and understanding of sexual orientation and gender identity (SOGI)?

 The Census Bureau, a federal statistical agency and partner to NCSES, continues to test and monitor the performance of SOGI questions on its surveys and data products, including the experimental Household Pulse Survey (HPS) and the publishing of a Federal Register notice asking for public comment on a proposed test of SOGI questions on the American Community Survey (ACS).
+Since NCSES selects individuals for some of its surveys from the ACS, NCSES’s continued engagement with the Census Bureau related to the ACS SOGI research and data collection decisions is critical to ensure consistency in the SOGI measurement efforts of the two agencies.
 More information on the work of the Census Bureau around SOGI can be found here.

 Other federal partners, such as the National Institutes of Health, through sponsorship of a National Academies consensus panel report, continue to explore measurement of SOGI to ensure high-quality information and best practices for collecting this information in research and non-research surveys.